Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-\paragraph{Dicke model} Top to bottom, the third column of Fig.~\ref{Fig:3_DynamicalAverages} shows the time averages of (b) scaled $\langle n\rangle/n_{j}$ values, (e) normalised PRs, (h) sub-system entropies for the spin components, and (l) simulation fidelities for the system sizes labelled in Fig.~\ref{Fig:3_DynamicalAverages}~(f) and for $t = 200~(2\pi g^{-1})$.
-Here, we observe a sharp threshold even at the smallest size $j = 0.5$, the Rabi model.
-In the appendix~\ref{App:RabiThreshold}, we include the dynamical evolutions of $\langle n\rangle/n_{j}$, sub-system entropy, and simulation fidelity for the Rabi model, which already show dynamical signatures of quantum chaos, such as the destruction of (quasi)periodicity.
-Thus, we still see a sharp threshold whenever we also observe dynamical signatures of quantum chaos beyond the threshold.
-Surprisingly, however, in the next section, we show that the eigenvector statistics in the Sec.~\ref{Sec:QChaosOnset} do \emph{not} agree with the RMT distributions for the Rabi model, with RMT agreement once again obtained only when the spin component is large enough, see Sec.~\ref{Sec:QChaosOnset} for the details.
+\paragraph{Dicke model} The third column of Fig.~\ref{Fig:4_DynamicalAverages} shows the time averages of (c) scaled $\langle n\rangle/n_{j}$ values and (f) simulation fidelities for the system sizes labelled in Fig.~\ref{Fig:4_DynamicalAverages}~(c), and for $t = 200~(2\pi g^{-1})$.
+Here, we observe a threshold in time-averaged dynamics even at the smallest size $j = 0.5$, the Rabi model.
+In the Appendix~\ref{App:RabiThreshold}, we include the dynamical evolutions of various quantities for the Rabi model, which also already show dynamical signatures suggestive of quantum chaos, such as the destruction of quasiperiodicity.